mongodb/specifications/source/crud/bulk-write.md

 specify `ops` and `nsInfo` as document sequences (`OP_MSG` payload type 1) for encrypted bulk writes.

+### Retry `bulkWrite` when `getMore` fails with a retryable error

+When a `getMore` fails with a retryable error when attempting to iterate the results cursor, drivers could retry the entire `bulkWrite` command to receive a fresh cursor and retry iteration.
+This work was omitted to minimize the scope of the initial implementation and testing of the new bulk write API, but may be revisited in the future.

 ## Q&A

 ### Why are we adding a new bulk write API rather than updating the `MongoCollection.bulkWrite` implementation?